Secure £30 in free bets with Sky Bet for Glorious Goodwood

-With one of the midsummer horse racing highlights now upon us, Sky Bet have a fantastic Glorious Goodwood betting offer worth £30, available to all new sign-ups.
-This offer is exclusive to new Sky Bet customers and in this article we will walk you through the steps required to successfully enrol for this super sign-up offer.
+With day two of Glorious Goodwood now here, Sky Bet have a fantastic £30 free bet offer available for all new customers.
+This Glorious Goodwood betting offer is exclusive to new account holders and in this article we detail how you can get your hands on it.

 Held annually in August and set against the picturesque backdrop of the Sussex Downs, Glorious Goodwood is a definitive fixture in the horse racing calendar and a real highlight of the British summer sporting season.

-With Group 1 action aplenty this week, Sky Bet are here to offer a superb Glorious Goodwood betting offer to all eligible new customers.
-1.40pm is the start time on Tuesday, with each of the four following days of action getting underway 10 minutes later at 1.50pm.
+With Group 1 action coming up today at 3.35 with the Sussex Stakes, get prepared for day two of Glorious Goodwood with this Sky Bet sign-up offer worth £30.

+1.50pm is the start time on Wednesday, as the card gets under way with a 1m4f handicap.

-Secure your free bets from Sky Bet to place on the 2023 Glorious Goodwood below.
+Secure your free bets from Sky Bet to place on Glorious Goodwood 2023 below.

-Sky Bet are providing a £30 free bet for all new customers who deposit £5 or more and make a qualifying wager of just 5p this week at Glorious Goodwood.
+New Sky Bet customers can claim £30 of free bets this week at Glorious Goodwood.
+To qualify for this fantastic sign-up offer, just click here to create your account with Sky Bet, make a first time deposit of £5 or more and place a qualifying wager of just 5p or more on any selection at odds of 1/1 (2.0) or higher.

-If you're considering betting on the Glorious Goodwood festival this week then Sky Bet is undoubtedly the place to be.
-Once your qualifying bet is placed, your free bet tokens will be instantly credited to your account.
-You can use your Sky Bet free bet to wager on any race this week at Glorious Goodwood.
+Once your qualifying bet is placed, your free bet tokens will be instantly credited to your account and you can use your Sky Bet free bets to wager on any race this week at Glorious Goodwood.

 Sky Bet's Glorious Goodwood betting offer comes in the form of three £10 free bets, offering you an excellent opportunity to distribute your bets across multiple races.

-With these free bets in your pocket, you have the perfect opportunity to explore the Sky Bet website or app, get acquainted with the variety of markets and promotional deals on offer and select the races you want to bet on.
 Be sure to keep an eye on the Sky Bet platforms over the course of this week as there will be loads of Glorious Goodwood betting offers up for grabs.
+These will include price boosts for singles and multiples, extra place races and money back specials.
+You will remain eligible for all of these promotions even after claiming your Sky Bet sign-up offer, which you can do by clicking here.

-Registering with Sky Bet and claiming your £30 of free bets is both simple and secure.
-Simply follow these steps:
+Claiming your £30 of free bets with Sky Bet is both simple and secure.
+Follow these steps to get going:

-This year's Lennox Stakes looks like a typically competitive contest.
-With a good mix of three-year-olds and older horses in the mix for the Group 2 prize, it could be that the Brian Meehan-trained Isaac Shelby holds the edge in receipt of 6lb and up from older horses.
-Isaac Shelby is dropping back to 7f following two recent runs at Group 1 level over a mile.
-On his last run over Tuesday's 7f distance, he was an impressive winner of the Greenham Stakes at Newbury.
+Here are two following big races to watch out for on day two of the Glorious Goodwood festival:

+The Molecomb Stakes also looks like a fascinating race this year.
+With a variety of different angles into this contest, it is worth remembering that the best place to race over Goodwood's downhill 5f course is undoubtedly against the stands' side rail.
+We suggest you might focus your attention on the runners drawn high in this race, with a potential track bias likely to strongly influence the finish of this contest.

-Not sure where to spend your Sky Bet free bets?
+Not sure where to spend your Ladbrokes free bets?
 Here are a couple of ideas:

 Odds are subject to change